DanBottiglieriTrueLayer/hackernews-scraper/README.md

 |Log4net                                         |Easy logging.
 Can be configured via the log4net.config file.
 |Microsoft.Extensions.Configuration              |Used to read the appsettings.json file for a app setting.
 |Microsoft.Extensions.Configuration.Abstractions |Required by Microsoft.Extensions.Configuration.Json.
 |Microsoft.Extensions.Configuration.Json         |Required for Microsoft.Extensions.Configuration to support JSON files.
+|Microsoft.NET.Test.Sdk                          |Required by NUnit for writing tests.
 |Newtonsoft.Json                                 |Serialises objects into JSON and vice versa.
+|NUnit                                           |A test module which allows automated unit testing.
+|Nunit3TestAdapter                               |Allows running of the tests created with NUnit within Visual Studio.